kevinwang930/kevinwang930.github.io/content/post/java/spring/ioc.md

 7. Initialization method
 8. Destruction method

+## BeanFactory
+`BeanFactory` interface for accessing a Spring bean container

+`ConfigurableBeanFactory` configuration interface to be implemented by most bean factories, provides bean factory configuration methods.
+1. parent bean factory
+2. bean class loader
+4. bean alias
+5. bean scope
+6. bean register and deletion

 ## ApplicationContext

-`BeanFactory` interface for accessing a Spring bean container `ApplicationContext` is a sub-interface of `BeanFactory` . it adds:
+`ApplicationContext` is a sub-interface of `BeanFactory` . it adds:
-1. apo feature
+1. aop feature
 2. resouce handling
 3. event publication
 4. application-layer specific contexts for use in web applications.